 This scheme covers all those who are not covered by the Health Insurance, i.e. self-employed, farmers, students, and so forth.
-The insurers are municipalities in most cases, except for special professionals such as medical doctors who form National Health Insurance Societies on their own.
+Currently 52 million individuals are covered by this scheme (April 2006).
+The insurers are municipalities in most cases, except for special professionals such as medical doctors who form National Health Insurance

+Societies on their own.
 Retirees who previously subscribed to the Health Insurance are insured under the National Health Insurance.
-However, the health care cost for the retirees of age 60-70 are financed by the transfer from the Employees' Health

-Insurance, i.e. retiree's former insurer.
+However, the health care cost for the retirees aged between 60 and 70 are financed by the transfer from the Employees' Health Insurance, i.e. retiree's former insurer.